How To Audition

 Q: What do I need to bring?

-Sheet music for your song, a resume listing your performing experience and performing arts training, and a recent, disposable photo.
-The photo can be a school picture.
-It should not be precious – you will not get it back.
-You may also be asked to list your conflicts with the rehearsal schedule, so bring your calendar.
+Sheet music for your song, a resume listing your performing experience and performing arts training, a recent, disposable photo, and the audition form which can be downloaded from the audition page for that show.
+The photo can be a school picture and it should not be precious – you will not get it back.

 Q: How do I find a good monologue?